-If the filter has not been replaced in time and the filter paper is clogged with dirt, then the safety valve opens, bypassing the oil filter, oil supply is ensured.
+If the filter has not been replaced in time and the filter paper is clogged with dirt, the safety valve opens, bypassing the oil filter and the oil supply is ensured.

-From the filter, the lubricant enters through the holes in the cylinder block to the lubrication points of the crankshaft, intermediate shaft (4-cylinder engine only) and cylinder heads with camshaft.
+From the filter, the lubricant passes through the holes in the cylinder block to the lubrication points of the crankshaft and intermediate shaft (4 cylinder engine only) and the cylinder head with the camshaft.
 Through the holes, the oil flows back into the oil pan, from where the oil pump can take it again for the next cycle.

 Oil pump

-In full load mode, 30 liters of oil passes through the engine per minute:
+At full load, 30 liters of oil pass through the engine per minute:

-- In a 4-cylinder engine, the intermediate shaft already mentioned is the drive element for the ignition distributor shaft, which transmits rotation to the oil pump.
+- In a 4-cylinder engine, the already mentioned intermediate shaft is the drive element for the distributor shaft, which transmits rotation to the oil pump.

-- In the 5- and 6-cylinder engines, the oil pump is located in the direction of travel from the front directly on the crankshaft.
+- In 5- and 6-cylinder engines, the oil pump is located in the direction of travel at the front directly on the crankshaft.

-The toothed belts of the 4- and 5-cylinder engines are equipped with so-called heat-sensitive tensioners.
+The toothed belts of the 4- and 5-cylinder engines are equipped with so-called temperature-sensitive tension rollers.

-Left: Timing belt drive for a 4-cylinder engine.
+Left: Timing belt drive of a 4-cylinder engine.

 1 - tension roller;